George Best: Manchester United

 Days after returning to England, as the First Division's joint top-scorer, level on 28 goals with Southampton's Ron Davies, Best was presented with the FWA Footballer of the Year award, becoming the youngest ever recipient.
 Facing United in the European Cup Final at Wembley were Benfica.
 While his teammates rested, Best found "a novel way to relax" before the big game by sleeping with "a particular young lady called Sue".
-The game went into extra-time, and just three minutes into extra-time Best went on a mazy run and beat goalkeeper José Henrique with a dummy, before rolling the ball into the net.
+The game went into extra-time and, just after three minutes, Best went on a mazy run and beat goalkeeper José Henrique with a dummy before rolling the ball into the net with his left foot.
 Two further goals from Brian Kidd and Bobby Charlton settled the tie at 4–1.
 The victory was not only the pinnacle of Best's career, but arguably Manchester United's greatest achievement, considering the Munich air disaster had wiped out most of the Busby Babes just ten years previously.
 Best also won the Ballon d'Or in 1968 after receiving more votes than Bobby Charlton, Dragan Džajić and Franz Beckenbauer.
-This meant that he had won the three major honours in club football at the age of just 22, the league title, European Cup, and European Player of the Year award.
-After this, his steady decline began.
+This meant that he had won the three major honours in club football at the age of just 22: the league title, European Cup and European Player of the Year award.
+After this, a steady decline began.

 "It seems impossible to hurt him.
 All manner of men have tried to intimidate him.
 Best merely glides along, riding tackles and brushing giants aside like leaves."

 — — Joe Mercer, Manchester City manager, 1969.

 The "Holy Trinity" of Best, Law and Charlton were still as effective as ever in the 1968–69 campaign.
 Although, it became obvious that the club's new recruits were not up to scratch as United dropped to 11th in the league before Busby announced his retirement.
 Best later said that "I increasingly had the feeling that I was carrying the team at times on the pitch."
 He scored 22 goals in 55 games, though only he and Denis Law scored more than six league goals.
 In the Intercontinental Cup, fans and players alike looked forward to seeing United take on Argentine opposition Estudiantes de La Plata over the course of two legs.
 However Best said "no one tackled harder or dirtier than this Argentinian team" as a 1–0 defeat at the Estadio Camilo Cichero was followed by a 1–1 draw at Old Trafford.
-In the home tie, Best was kicked and spat on by José Hugo Medina, and both players were sent off after Best reacted with a punch.
-Despite their poor league form, United managed to reach the semi-finals of the European Cup (they had a relatively easy run in getting past Ireland's Waterford United, Belgium's Anderlecht, and Austria's Rapid Wien) where they were knocked out 2–1 on aggregate by A.C.
-Milan following a 2–0 defeat at the San Siro; Milan goalkeeper Fabio Cudicini was the hero after keeping United to only one goal at Old Trafford.
+In the home tie, Best was kicked and spat on by José Hugo Medina and both players were sent off after Best reacted with a punch.
+Despite their poor league form, Manchester United reached the semi-finals of the European Cup: they had a relatively easy run in getting past Ireland's Waterford United, Belgium's Anderlecht and Austria's Rapid Wien), but were knocked out 2–1 on aggregate by A.C.
+Milan following a 2–0 defeat at the San Siro.